 MILLER: Well, yes.
-Susan, was also a board member, with the name of a very distinguished American family, was a great help.
+Susan, the granddaughter of President Dwight Eisenhower, was also a board member, with the name of a very distinguished American family, was a great help.
 She was very interested in what was happening, learned much and was a positive force.
 She fell in love with a fellow International Foundation board member, Roald Sagdeev, the head of the Soviet space program.
-They carried on a romance in the middle of all of this and got married.
+They carried on a romance in the middle of all of this world change and married.
 He came with her back to the United States.
 He's here at the University of Maryland at this point.
 She was a good reporter to her circles of friends about what was going on.
-She's a good friend of mine, very good friend.
+Unfortunately the marriage did not last.
+They have divorced.
+She's a good friend of mine, very good friend, a lovely thoughtful person.
+We still see each other from time to time.